Degree type(s): Bachelor's; Minor

 A bachelor’s degree in psychology gives you a wide range of options in terms of careers or graduate study.
 The psychology program is offered as a four-year Bachelor of Science degree at the University of Mary’s main campus in Bismarck, North Dakota.
 Depending on your course selection, you can also earn your undergraduate psychology degree as a Bachelor of Arts.

-Psychology Program Highlights
+Psychology Degree Program Highlights

 The Psychology bachelor’s degree program at the University of Mary offers students a number of unique and exciting undergraduate opportunities: